 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 952 students took at least one online class at Crown College.
-This is an increase from the 820 students who took online classes the previous year.
+In 2019-2020, 1,026 students took at least one online class at Crown College.
+This is a decrease from the 1,030 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Crown College, here are some more schools you may be interested in knowing more about.